Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-That allure was fueled by differing characteristics, of course, yet one of the biggest being that the band simply kick ass musically.
-I’m a sucker for top notch psych-rock.
+That allure was fueled by differing characteristics, of course, yet one of the biggest being that the band simply kick-ass musically.
+I’m a sucker for top-notch psych-rock.
 You know, the good stuff, or cream of the crop that rises to the top.
-And much like their namesake, BLACK HELIUM are surely in ascension, but trust me on this, they are far from inert.
+And much like their namesake, BLACK HELIUM is surely in ascension, but trust me on this, they are far from inert.

-Having recently unloosed their début album, the controversially tagged “Primitive Fuck“, through Riot Season Records, the band are quite eclectic.
+Having recently unloosed their début album, the controversially tagged ‘Primitive Fuck‘, through Riot Season Records, the band is quite eclectic.
 They meld heaping helpings of stoner rock, psychedelia, doom, shoegaze, and noise rock into their cauldron, then flavor to taste with tints of glam, classic rock, and grains of aggression.

 Hazy, otherworldly psychedelia is the one constant ever at play on the record, it is served with myriad alterations, of course.
 There’s the powerful, somewhat drone type explored on such cuts as “Drowsy Shores” or the thought-throttling “Summer Spells“.
 Or perhaps you prefer the punk-infused, alternative quirk rock like that of “Videodrone” and the album-wrapping title track.